Project-MONAI/tutorials/generative/maisi/data/README.md

 #### 3.1 Example preprocessed dataset

 We provide the preprocessed subset of [C4KC-KiTS](https://www.cancerimagingarchive.net/collection/c4kc-kits/) dataset used in the finetuning config `environment_maisi_controlnet_train.json`.
-The dataset and coresponding JSON data list can be downloaded from [this link](https://drive.google.com/drive/folders/1iMStdYxcl26dEXgJEXOjkWvx-I2fYZ2u?usp=sharing) and should be saved in `maisi/dataset/` folder.
+The dataset and corresponding JSON data list can be downloaded from [this link](https://drive.google.com/drive/folders/1iMStdYxcl26dEXgJEXOjkWvx-I2fYZ2u?usp=sharing) and should be saved in `maisi/dataset/` folder.

 The structure of example folder in the preprocessed dataset is:
 ```